kotavonvos/civicedu/README.EN.md

 ## Extended Summary

-Around the world, peaceful civic participation is increasingly threatened — particularly in many African countries where opposition voices are silenced, elections manipulated, candidates arbitrarily excluded or harassed, journalists threatened or killed, lawyers persecuted, and communities deprived of voice and representation.
-These regimes maintain power by cultivating loyalty among elites and security forces, while the population lives under systemic fear, acute poverty, and a total absence of civic education.
+Across the globe, peaceful civic participation is under growing threat, particularly in many French-speaking African countries where opposition voices are silenced, elections manipulated, candidates arbitrarily excluded or harassed, journalists threatened or killed, lawyers persecuted, and communities stripped of meaningful representation.
+Such authoritarian regimes maintain power by cultivating loyalty among elites and security forces while repressing activists and dismantling the civic participation ecosystems essential for genuine social expression.

-**CivicEdu** addresses this challenge by creating a blockchain network to promote active civic education in Africa.
-Its transparent infrastructure, protected from political influence, connects African communities with trainers worldwide, facilitating the sharing of tactical, strategic, psychological, technological, historical, media and communications, and other knowledge.
+CivicEdu responds to this challenge by building a blockchain-based network that promotes active civic education in Africa.
+Its transparent, tamper-resistant infrastructure, shielded from political interference, links African communities with trainers worldwide, enabling the exchange of tactical, strategic, psychological, technological, historical, media, communications, and other vital knowledge.

-At its core, this DAO issues tokens to trainers in recognition of their contributions.
-These tokens confer benefits such as community status, voting rights on key decisions, and privileged access to shared resources.
-They foster the building of a network of competent, confident, and connected civic leaders.
+At its core, CivicEdu operates as a decentralized autonomous organization (DAO) that issues tokens to trainers in recognition of their contributions.
+These tokens grant benefits such as community status, voting rights on key decisions, and privileged access to shared resources, cultivating a network of competent, confident, and connected civic leaders.

-**CivicEdu** thus functions as a decentralized academy where skill recognition takes the form of tokens, enabling trainers to carry their reputation beyond borders, platforms, and communities.
+In essence, CivicEdu serves as a decentralized academy where skill recognition is token-based, allowing trainers to carry their reputations across borders, platforms, and communities.

 ---